 So what should you be looking for in an optimal detox plan?
 Here are the elements that will make your detox revitalizing and healthy:

 - High quality protein sources.
 Why?
-Amino acids derived from protein are necessary components for enzymes and the liver detoxification pathway.
+Amino acids derived from protein are necessary components for enzymes and the liver detox pathway.

 Tip: Choose vegetarian sources such as beans, legumes, nuts and seeds—or clean animal sources (e.g. organic poultry, eggs, wild-caught fish).
 Protein powders such as pea, hemp, and whey may also be helpful.

 - Adequate nutrients.
 Why?
 Detoxification is a complex process that utilizes a number of vitamins, minerals, and other nutrients.

 Tip: Take a B-complex vitamin with methylcobalamin and methylfolate.
 Eat nutrient-dense foods such as fresh, deeply pigmented vegetables and fruits.